stoneyrh/gSOAP/gsoap/doc/guide/index.md

     }
 ~~~

 The above example returns HTTP OK.
-If content is supposed to be returned, then use:
+If content is supposed to be returned, as
+expected with POST, PATCH, and GET, use:

 ~~~{.cpp}
     struct soap *soap = soap_new();